 This is a staple crop for me, and I sow it multiple times over the season for a steady supply.
 Pods come on all at once, so it’s perfect for succession planting.
 Pennycress dries very well, changing from green to glowing yellow and eventually to tan.
 It’s very easy to save seed, too.

-‘Emerald Beads’ (pictured above), a new variety in 2020, is an extremely heavy producer with more delicate and more numerous pods than other varieties.
+‘Emerald Beads’ (pictured above) is an extremely heavy producer with more delicate and more numerous pods than other varieties.
 The branched stems are upright with a graceful wave, making them useful and versatile in bouquets and arrangements.

 Harvest when seed wands have fully formed to the tip.
 Expect a vase life of 10 days.

-Jewels of Opar (pictured above), new for 2020, produces dense mounds of chartreuse foliage that give way to long, airy wands covered in tiny pink, star-shaped flowers that mature into miniature glowing red-orange beads.
+Jewels of Opar (pictured above) produces dense mounds of chartreuse foliage that give way to long, airy wands covered in tiny pink, star-shaped flowers that mature into miniature glowing red-orange beads.
 It’s an incredible plant in the late summer/early autumn garden and a must-grow for autumn bouquets and wearable flowers.

 Harvest after flowers have dropped and seedpods appear.
 Expect a vase life of at least a week.

 The little lantern-like pods also shift in color over time; as summer fades and fall arrives, they take on a cranberry dusting.
 Fresh pods will last 7 days.
-Mignonette is also a favorite of pollinators, making it suitable for the border as well as containers.
+Mignonette is also a favorite of pollinators and is suitable for the border as well as containers.

-Two other gorgeous new 2020 introductions carry highly textural stems full of pod-like blooms that make bouquets sparkle.
+Two other gorgeous introductions carry highly textural stems full of pod-like blooms that make bouquets sparkle.

 Silene ‘Blushing Lanterns’ (pictured above) produces tall, wispy gray-green stems covered in miniature pale green balloon-like pods veined with blush.
 As pods mature, they open to reveal snow-white petals.